 The inherent right of all individuals to be treated with dignity and respect is central to Catholic values and Christian beliefs.
-The Toronto Catholic District School Board, hereinafter known as the "Board", is a Catholic educational community and is therefore committed to the creation of a working and teaching environment which fosters mutual respect for the dignity and well-being of all employees.
+The Toronto Catholic District School Board, hereinafter known as the "Board", is a Catholic educational community and is therefore committed to the creation of a working and teaching environment which fosters mutual respect for the dignity and well-being of all employees and other TCDSB stakeholders.